Ramyarajendra/Todo-App/README.md

 # Fullstack API Developer Code Challenge

-As an alternative, you can implement a web interface (instead of a commandline interface).
-This should be a REST interface to the [todotxt](https://github.com/1set/todotxt) library.

-## Setup - Running apichallenge.go

-The basic framework has been done for you.
-The file `apichallenge.go` implements a basic server that can handle the web connection for you (you don't need to implement authentication or user management for this task).
-To run this setup you will need to:
+## Instructions for running the application

+## Note: The build folder on the frontend has been included for convenience

+1. `cd client && npm install && npm run build`
+   To install frontend requirements and to build the client

+2. `cd ..`

+3. To install `boom` : `go get github.com/darahayes/go-boom`
-1. Install `todotxt`: `go get github.com/1set/todotxt`
-1. Install `httprouter`: `go get github.com/julienschmidt/httprouter`
+   Install `todotxt`: `go get github.com/1set/todotxt` Install `httprouter`: `go get github.com/julienschmidt/httprouter`

-1. Compile: `go build`
+4. To compile: `go build`
-1. Run it! : `./apichallenge`

-Now if you navigate to `http://localhost:8080/mainpage.html` you should see the main page.

-## Integration

-You will see that the basic REST routes have been implemented for you.
-All you need to do is modify the relevant functions to satisfy the tasks below.

-## Static Assets

-`apichallenge.go` will serve up any file that is stored in the `static/` folder as a direct path.
-For example, navigating to `http://localhost:8080/mainpage.html` serves the `mainpage.html` file.
-Navigating to `http://localhost:8080/stylesheets/main.css` serves the main stylesheet.
-ETC. You can put any html or css or javascript libraries you need for the interface in the `static` folder.
+5. To execute: `./Todo-App`

 ## todo.txt